Steps

 # Combine Repeat while and Repeat for each

-Refer to the Recipe Functions documentation for more info.
+Refer to the Recipe Functions documentation for more information.

-The Stop control statement ends a single job from being processed any further.
-It is usually used in cases when there is a an error in the business logic and further processing of the job is not required.
+The Stop job step ends a job to prevent further processing.
+It is typically used when an error occurs in the business logic and continuing the job is unnecessary.

-The Stop statement can be configured to mark the job as a failed or a successful, depending on business logic.
+You can configure the Stop job step to mark the job as Failed or Successful, depending on your business requirements.

-Recipe that utilizes the Stop step to send email and end job.
+Recipe using the Stop job step to send email and end the job.
 Example recipe (opens new window)

-Configuring the Step step's error message.
+Configuring the Stop step's error message.
 Example recipe (opens new window)

 # Handle errors control statement

-The Handle errors control statement allows you to monitor for errors in actions, similar to the try/catch concept in programming languages.
-When an error occurs, you have the chance to:
+The Handle errors control statement allows you to monitor actions for errors, similar to the try/catch concept in programming.
+When an error occurs, you can take one of the following actions:

 # Example: Monitor errors block

-The following recipe tries to update the Zendesk organization right after the search step, regardless of whether any Zendesk organizations were found.
-In situations where no matching Zendesk organization is found, the Update organization action fails.
+The following recipe attempts to update a Zendesk organization after searching for it.
+If no matching Zendesk organization is found, the Update organization action fails.

-Recipe that uses the error monitor to monitor failures in updating Zendesk organizations.
+Recipe using the Monitor block to handle failures when updating Zendesk organizations.
 Example recipe (opens new window)

 # Auto-retry

-When using the error monitor block, you can configure Workato to auto-retry the actions nested within the Monitor in instances where the actions fail.
-By default, Workato does not rerun failed actions within the Monitor block.
-You must manually set up auto-retry to rerun failed actions.
+When using the Error block, you can configure Workato to automatically retry failed actions within the Monitor block.
+By default, Workato does not retry failed actions.
+You must manually enable auto-retry to rerun failed actions.

 Retry configuration fields

-You can also define a condition that must be met before Workato auto-retries the Monitor block.
-For more information on the available conditions you can use, refer to the IF condition article.
+You can also define a condition that must be met before Workato retries the actions in the Monitor block.
+For more information on the available conditions you can use, refer to the Conditions guide.

 Configuring the retry condition field.
-In this example, the actions in the Monitor block will only be carried out again if the error message does not contain the 401 error code.
+In this example, the actions in the Monitor block are retried only if the error message doesn't contain the 401

 # Example: Monitor errors block with retry

-If the actions in your Monitor block tend to fail for temporary reasons such as network or timeout issues, it makes sense to use auto-retry.
-This ensures that the recipe attempts to execute the steps again until it succeeds, for a maximum of three tries.
+If the actions in your Monitor block are likely to fail for temporary reasons, such as network or timeout issues, enabling auto-retry ensures that the recipe attempts the steps again.
+Workato retries the actions until they succeed or reach the maximum of three attempts.

-Recipe that uses the auto-retry to recover from action failures in updating Zendesk organizations.
+Recipe using auto-retry to recover from failures when updating Zendesk organizations.
 Example recipe (opens new window)

 # On error datapills

-When you add a handle errors block to your recipe, Workato generates the following error-related datapills if an error occurs.
-This enables you to configure your recipe to handle recipe errors differently depending on the error type, message, source (recipe step, action, or app), and more.
+When you add a Handle errors block to your recipe, Workato generates error-related datapills.
+These datapills allow you to customize how your recipe handles errors based on details such as the error type, message, and source of the error, including the recipe step, action, or app.

 Datapill | Description |